Aashishsharma/Learnings/SFMC/SFMC.md

 use %%dataextensionfieldname%% when sending email in bulk like
 Hey %%firstName%%

+You can create shared DE under shared folder in parent's org.
+This way you can share data between multiple orgs

 You can create DE from scratch / form other DE (aka filtered DE)

 ## Automation Studio